 Ross Hauser, MD Caring Medical Florida

 What causes the curvature of the spine in scoliosis?
-For many patients, they are no longer looking for a cause of their scoliosis, they are looking for a solution.
+Many patients are no longer looking for a cause of their scoliosis, they are looking for a solution.

-For many patients, they are no longer looking for a cause of their scoliosis, they are looking for a solution.
-Many patients in fact, do relate to us that their problem of cervical scoliosis treatments up until this point was a search for what caused it and for finding and applying a diagnosis to that cause.
+Many patients are no longer looking for a cause of their scoliosis, they are looking for a solution.
+Many patients, in fact, do relate to us that their problem of cervical scoliosis treatments up until this point was a search for what caused it and for finding and applying a diagnosis to that cause.
 Some of these people have become familiar with the term “idiopathic scoliosis,” meaning scoliosis with an unknown cause that started out of nowhere.
-In this article we will present one possible answer that is often overlooked or in fact not even looked for.
+In this article, we will present one possible answer that is often overlooked or in fact, not even looked for.
 Cervical ligament weakness and laxity.
 A somewhat simple answer to the complexity of cervical scoliosis.

 While this is a general article about cervical scoliosis and how it impacts adolescents and adults, we will discuss non-surgical options when surgery is presented to the patient as the “only” option.
 For some people, surgery will be the only option, but that is for some people, not all.

-Cervical Scoliosis is more than curvature of the cervical spine and angles
+Cervical Scoliosis is more than the curvature of the cervical spine and angles

 Often, after we hear about the amount of curvature, a patient will finally tell us about the symptoms they are having: